philippekocher/polytempo/Max/Readme.md

 As default, the architecture (Intel or ARM) of the build machine is used.
 If your build system allows cross-compilation, you can build a fat binary using the following CMake command (instead of cmake ..):

     cmake .. -DCMAKE_OSX_ARCHITECTURES="x86_64;arm64"

+### Additional Information for Windows

+For the Windows build, it is required to set the package version, instead of "cmake ..", use:

+    cmake .. -DPACKAGE_VERSION=1